BrightCubes/terraform-azure-workshop/module-3/README.md

-# Module 3: Working with Terraform modules
+# Module 3: Working with complex variables and Terraform modules

 # The Challenge